PrimerDigital

 Group-specific (family-specific primer set) and Unique PCR primers design

-FastPCR automatically designs larger sets of universal primer pairs for all given related sequences, identifies conservative regions without sequence alignment and generates suitable primers for all given sequences.
-All steps of algorithm are automatic and you can influence to the general options for primer design and alignment options.
-FastPCR will work only with any source of related sequences as long as it is possible to found short consensus sequences.
-The quality of primer design is dependent on both on sequence relationship, phylogenetic similarity and suitability of the consensus sequence to the design of any good primers.
-Software is able to generate group-specific primers for each sequence independently, that suit for all sequences.
+The FastPCR package designs large sets of universal primer pairs for each given sequence, identifies conserved regions, and generates suitable primers for all given targets.
+The steps of the algorithm are performed automatically and the user can influence the settings for the primer design options.
+The quality of primer design is dependent on sequence relationships, genetic similarity, and suitability of the consensus sequence for the design of good primers.

 Unique PCR